Real Person. Real Results.

 One thing consistent about the car business though is constant change.
 A new GM took over the store and fired the guy who hired me.
 He replaced him with a guy named Gary he had worked with in Florida.
 Gary and I became good friends.

-Back To Where I Loved
+Back To Where My Heart Was

 A year later the Florida dealer Gary had previously worked for convinced him to come back.
 We stayed in touch.
 Two months later he called to tell me of another manager position in the same store if I wanted it.
 I didn’t hesitate and it was back to Florida.